Thirtynader/Thirtynader-TimeFrame-Mirror/README.md

 ---

-## License

-This project is licensed under the [Specify your license here, e.g., MIT License].

----

 ## Contact

-For questions or support, contact: your.email@example.com
-Or visit the [GitHub repository](https://github.com/Thirtynader/Thirtynader-TimeFrameMirror)
+For questions or support, contact: Thirtynader@gmail.com Or visit the [GitHub repository](https://github.com/Thirtynader/Thirtynader-TimeFrameMirror)